fastlane/fastlane/README.md

 The `filter` value is a part of the screenshot named for which the given option should be used.
 If a screenshot is named `iPhone5_Brainstorming.png` the first entry in the `data` array will be used.

-The `Framefile.json` should be in the `screenshots` folder, as seen in the [example](https://github.com/fastlane/examples/tree/master/MindNode/screenshots)
+The `Framefile.json` should be in the `screenshots` folder, as seen in the [example](https://github.com/fastlane/examples/tree/master/MindNode/screenshots).

 #### `.strings` files

-To define the title and optionally the keyword, put 2 `.strings` files into the language folder (e.g. [en-US](https://github.com/fastlane/examples/tree/master/MindNode/screenshots/en-US))
+To define the title and optionally the keyword, put 2 `.strings` files into the language folder (e.g. [en-US in the example project](https://github.com/fastlane/examples/tree/master/MindNode/screenshots/en-US))

 The `keyword.strings` and `title.strings` are standard `.strings` file you already use for your iOS apps, making it easy to use your existing translation service to get localized titles.